bbauska/CLI-test-repo/README.md

 Test repository using CLI DOS commands.
 Give it a workout.
 And me.
 <!-- a work in progress for CLI dos. -->
 Learning DOS version of CLI github.
 Best way to learn is practice, practice, practice.
+Listing of external commands
+Below are examples of MS-DOS and Windows command line external commands currently listed on Computer Hope.

+Append      Arp         Assign          At            Attrib            Backup Bcdedit     Bootsect    Cacls           Chcp          Chkdsk            Chkntfs Choice      Cipher      Clip            Comp          Compact           Convert Debug       Defrag      Delpart         Deltree       Diskcomp          Diskcopy Doskey      Dosshell
+Driverquery
+Dumpchk	Edit
+Edlin
+Expand
+Extract
+Fasthelp
+Fc
+Fciv
+Fdisk
+Find
+Forfiles
+Format
+FTP
+Gpupdate
+Graftabl
+Help
+Hostname
+ICacls
+Ipconfig
+Label
+Loadfix
+logoff
+Mem
+Mode
+More
+Move
+Msav
+Msbackup	Mscdex
+Mscdexnt
+Mwbackup
+Msd
+Msg
+Nbtstat
+Net
+Netsh
+Netstat
+Nlsfunc
+Nslookup
+Pathping
+Ping
+Power
+Powercfg
+Print
+Reg
+Robocopy
+Route
+Runas
+Sc
+ScanDisk
+Scanreg
+Schtasks
+Setver
+Sfc
+Share	Shutdown
+Smartdrv
+Sort
+Subst
+Sys
+Systeminfo
+Taskkill
+Tasklist
+Telnet
+Tracert
+Tree
+Tskill
+Undelete
+Unformat
+Wmic
+Xcopy
+Where are the external command files stored?
+Many of the external commands are located in the Windows\system32 or Winnt\system32 directories.
+If you need to locate the external file to delete it, rename it or replace it, you can also find the file through MS-DOS.

+How do you run an external command?
+If the file exists and you have the proper paths, an external command runs like an internal command by typing the command name at the prompt.
+However, if the paths are not set properly or they are missing, the command line would not know where to look for the external command.
+In that case, you would get an error, unless you were in the same directory as the command.

+Can you send me the external command file?
+Computer Hope cannot and will not provide any user with a downloadable version of any of the files above.
+If you are looking for a download, we suggest looking for alternative programs that perform the same function as the commands above.
 $ cd\
 $ dir *bob*.* /s